nishantjr/college-notes/src/math418-intro-to-abstract-algebra-2/representation-theory.md

 ## Theorem: Any unitary representation $\rho: G \to \mathrm{GL}(V)$, is the direct sum of irreducible representations.

-**Proof:** Assume we have a unitary representation $\rho: G \to \mathrm{GL}(V)$, that is an inner product that is invariant under $\rho$.
+**Proof:** Assume we have a unitary representation $\rho: G \to \mathrm{GL}(V)$, that is an inner product that is unitary under $\rho$.
 To prove this, we use induction on the dimension, $n$, of $V$.

 *Basis:* If $n=1$, then $V$ is irreducible (each subspace has to have dimension